TheProfitPilgrim/mf_research_reports/reports/Report Markets_&_mean_reversion.md

 1. Start recording the PE of Nifty 50 daily from Jan 1.
 2. Continue to record the daily PE on one track and on the first day of 2005, calculate the mean, median PE using ALL the data collected until that point.
-3. Now apart from recording the daily PE, also compute the mean, median PE daily using all the previous (including yesterday's) PE data.
+3. Now apart from recording the daily PE, also compute the mean, median PE daily using all the previous PE data.

 Now in 2025 plot all the mean, median PE values of Nifty 50 from 2005 :